lncm/lncm.github.io/src/data/project/custody.md

 Therefore, this document describes different tools you can use protect your crypto holdings against robbery and coercion.
-It is not a detailed how-to: the actual implementation of a secure access protocol will tend to be unique to your situation.
+It is not a detailed how-to: the detailed design of a secure access protocol will (probably) be unique to your situation.

 This page is a work in progress.
 For comments or additions, join our [Matrix](https://matrix.to/#/#bitcoins-in-chiangmai:matrix.org) or